 The "Sepal" wire technique for aorto-ostial left main coronary artery (LMCA) stenting in a patient who presented with syncope and was found to have extrinsic LMCA compression by the pulmonary artery (PA).
 (A) An additional workhorse coronary guidewire seated within the aortic (Ao) cusp ("Sepal" wire), with intravascular ultrasound marking of the true ostium taking place (white asterisk).
 (B) The slit-like compression of the LMCA from the PA; (C) the aorto-ostial region of the LMCA.
-The "Sepal" wire enables the guiding catheter to be withdrawn from the LMCA ostium, and Ao cusp injection allows identification of Televant anatomical tandmarks.
+The "Sepal" wire enables the guiding catheter to be withdrawn from the LMCA form the PA; (C) the aorto-ostial left allows identification of relevant anatomical landmarks.
 Additionally, fine positioning of the stent can be undertaken, because the anchor provided by the "Sepal" wire prevents the guiding catheter from being "sucked" into the LMCA when one pulls back with the stent to cover the ostium (D shows optimal positioning of the stent according to intravascular ultrasound marking).